 - b.
 Gradation of 100% by weight passing 6 inch screen; and - c.
 Meets definition of Non-Frost Susceptible in GCP Subsection 10-03, except delete "6%" and replace with "10%" (passing No. 200 screen).
-Compactible under the provisions of subsection 152-3.6.

 The Engineer may, in their discretion, approve oversize material as "suitable" for use in embankment when the material meets the following criteria: